sjentsch/lsjDocs/Ch11/Ch11_tTest_03.rst

-   included some participants in both experimental conditions of your study (e.g., by accidentally allowing the same person to sign up to different conditions), then there are some cross sample dependencies that you’d need to take into account.
+   included some participants in both experimental conditions of your study (e.g., by accidentally allowing the same person to sign up to different conditions), then there are some cross sample dependencies that you would need to take into account.

 -  *Homogeneity of variance* (also called “homoscedasticity”).
 The third assumption is that the population standard deviation is the same in both groups.
-You can test this assumption using the Levene test, which I’ll talk about later on in the book (section :ref:`Checking the homogeneity of variance assumption <homogeneity_of_variance_anova>`).
-However, there’s a very simple remedy for this assumption if you are worried, which I’ll talk about in the next section.
+You can test this assumption using the Levene test, which I will talk about later on in the book (section :ref:`Checking the homogeneity of variance assumption <homogeneity_of_variance_anova>`).
+However, there is a very simple remedy for this assumption if you are worried, which I will talk about in the next section.

 ------